 - Work…Just Not Too Much: Having a job while you are in school can help you offset your expenses.
 You might even find a job in the field you are studying, which will give you valuable experience to complement your education.
 Just be careful not to work so much that your school work suffers.

-Resources for transfer students, youth in foster care, adult learners, and veterans.
+Resources for youth in foster care and students with disabilities

 Resources for Youth in Foster Care